Maharshi Charaka – Contributions and Legacy of the Author of Charaka Samhita

 Charaka explained the concept of tridosha: the three primary functional energies or principles in the body:

-(3) Kapha (lubrication and stability).
+Kapha (lubrication and stability)

 Doshas originate from how body tissues interact with food, influenced by its taste, energy, and digestion.
 Each person has a unique dosha mix (prakriti), shaping their body, mind, and health tendencies.
-When doshas stay balanced, a person stays healthy; imbalance leads to illness.
+When doshas stay balanced, a person remains healthy; imbalance leads to illness.
 Factors like food, stress, and environment can disturb this balance, but it can be restored with proper care.

 Charaka also presented early theories of digestion, metabolism, and immunity.
 He was among the first to describe ojas, the essence responsible for vitality and disease resistance.
 His ideas on individual constitution and food-based health are similar to many concepts in modern medicine.
 He also recognized microorganisms (krimi) as potential causes of disease, distinguishing between visible and invisible agents.

 He wrote extensively about anatomy, including embryology (development of a baby in the mother’s womb), organ functions, and bodily channels (srotas).
 He listed 360 bones in the human body, including teeth—a count based on Vedic-era anatomical understanding.
-He described the heart as the control centre, connected to the body via 13 main channels, which carried nutrients and waste.
+He described the heart as the control center, connected to the body via 13 main channels, which carried nutrients and waste.
 Obstruction of these channels, he said, led to disease.

 Legacy and Recognition of Maharishi Charaka

 Charaka emphasized rational diagnosis, lifestyle-based healing, and the importance of preventing disease through deep understanding.
-As we move today towards individualized medicine, two thousand years ago, Charaka propounded the importance of a customised approach to every individual patient, as well as the roles of diet and mind in health.
+As we move today towards individualized medicine, two thousand years ago, Charaka propounded the importance of a customized approach to every individual patient, as well as the roles of diet and mind in health.

-When European medical theories were still emerging, Charaka had studied and described blood circulation and diseases which in modern times are known as diabetes, tuberculosis, etc. His work influenced generations of Indian physicians and formed one-third of Ayurveda’s Brihat-Trayi, or “Great Trilogy”, alongside the Sushruta Samhita and Ashtanga Hridaya
+When European medical theories were still emerging, Charaka had studied and described blood circulation and diseases which in modern times are known as diabetes, tuberculosis, etc. His work influenced generations of Indian physicians and formed one-third of Ayurveda’s Brihat-Trayi, or “Great Trilogy,” alongside the Sushruta Samhita and Ashtanga Hridaya.

 Why am I not able to buy these books ?
 9384692694